mmiemon/COVID-DenseNet/README.md

 or pneumonia and a heatmap highlighting the probable infected regions.

-Code for two class, three class, and patient-wise cross-validation classification is given in the notebooks.
+Code for two-class classification, three-class classification, and patient-wise cross-validation is given in the notebooks.